Good VibrationsGood Vibrations

 "You have to experiment with different blades to see what the bass prefer," Walker says.
 "Little things like this are what separate a good limit from a winning catch."

-A friend of Walker's reinforced this point a few years ago during a Wal-Mart FLW Tour event on Beaver Lake in Arkansas.
+A friend of Walker's reinforced this point a few years ago during an FLW Tour event on Beaver Lake in Arkansas.
 The tournament was already underway, and Walker was catching bass by retrieving a spinnerbait rigged with willow leaf blades over rocky banks.
 Problem was, the bite was slow.
 Walker mentioned this to his friend when they met by happenstance while fishing the same bank.

 "You have to be kidding me," said his friend.
 "We're absolutely killing them on spinnerbaits.
 Check this out."